 Functionality

-The original planned functionalities were the following, shown in the order of the scheduled implementation with a small description of what each functionality should be like.
+The initially planned functionalities were those presented below.
+They are shown according to the order of the scheduled implementation with a small description of how each functionality should be like.

 Map view – the default map one would see in the start window

-Location – the user location tracking
+Location – the user’s location tracking

-Layer Filtering – choosing which layer that should be displayed
+Layer Filtering – choosing which layers should be displayed

-Search-function (closest / radius) – filter out objects and display those within the chosen radius
+Search-function (closest / radius) – filter out objects and displays those within the chosen radius

 Search-function (by name or subcategory, autofill) – filter out objects by either using the name or a defined subcategory with autofill